Code-Institute-Submissions/b1ndark-project3/README.md

 #### Fork the repository

   1. Open Github.
-  2. Log in or Sign up.
+  2. Log in or sign up.
   3. Look for my repository [Blackjack](https://github.com/b1ndark/project3).
   4. Last on the right corner you will find the fork button(click on it).